dherrera1911/dherrera1911.github.io/_posts/2024-09-25-github-releases.md

   - Project management
 ---

-If you are a scientist who uses code in your research, you might have experienced the following scenario.
-You wrote some code, let's say in directory `my_code/`, or GitHub repository `https://github.com/my_user/my_code`.
-You use this code in a certain project and analyses are currently working.
-Then, you have the idea of modifying `my_code`, for example, to add a new feature required by a new project.
-However, the new modified code might (and probably will) break the old project.
+If you are a scientist programming for your research, you probably experienced the following.
+You wrote some code, in a directory `my_code/`, or GitHub repository `https://github.com/my_user/my_code`.
+You use this code in a project, and analyses are working.
+Then, you modify your software to add a new feature, required by a new project or analysis.
+However, the new modified code might (and probably will) break the original analysis.

 Of course, you don't want your old project to now become unreplicable because of these changes.
 But you also